Cal-Thoma/mgmap/README.md

 ## Explore Jupyter Notebook

 Cal will present on screen the basics of jupyter notebook.
-[Open your jupyter notebook here.](https://[www.notebooks.msi.umn.edu](https://www.msi.umn.edu/support/faq/how-do-i-get-started-jupyter-notebooks)
+[Open your jupyter notebook here.](https://www.msi.umn.edu/support/faq/how-do-i-get-started-jupyter-notebooks)
 We are going to be using Jupyter notebooks.  *This interactive computing environment requires only a web browser, and enables data analysis and visualization on our HPC resources in a shareable, reproducible notebook format.*

 This means that we are going to be working in a non local computing environment, and we will need to transfer our output files to our local computers.
 We will use WINSCP or Filezilla depending on your OS.
 By next class period, download and [configure WinSCP](https://www.msi.umn.edu/support/faq/how-do-i-use-winscp-transfer-data)  for Windows users and [FileZilla](https://www.msi.umn.edu/support/faq/how-do-i-use-filezilla-transfer-data) for Mac users.

 ## Setting up

-The databases, R packages, and scripts are all already installed on this MSI environment.
+The databases, R packages, and scripts are all already installed on this MSI environment and shared in the public folder.
 You will just need to copy a few of these files and set up a directory.

 ```bash
 # This is a comment line.
 Comment lines begin with a "#".
 It shouldn't be a problem if they are in your code, because bash (the language we are coding in) ignores them.